george-hawkins/boto-experiments/create-ami.md

 If the `motd` isn't removed, it'll continue complaining at logon that a newer release is available despite having upgraded.

-Make sure the `yum` caches are up-to-date and upgrade everything that needs to upgraded (and remove outdated packages):
+Make sure the `yum` caches are up-to-date and upgrade everything that needs to be upgraded (and, in the process, remove outdated packages):

 ```
 # yum clean expire-cache